Nizar Ben Néji

-Nizar Ben Néji (born 27 June 1981) is a Tunisian politician, and former minister of communication technologies, serving at this position from 2021 to 2024.
-He is a Tunisian computer engineer and a doctor in information and communication technologies.
+Nizar Ben Néji (born 27 June 1981) is a Tunisian politician, computer engineer, and former minister of communication technologies, serving at this position from 2021 to 2024.
 Dr. Nizar Ben Neji was appointed in charge of the ministry of communication technologies of Tunisia on August 2nd 2021 and then confirmed later at this position on October 11th 2021 as a member of the government led by prime minister Najla Bouden then prime minister Ahmed Hachani.

 Biography

 Nizar Ben Neji holds a Doctorate degree in Information and Communication Technologies from the Higher School of Communications of Tunis (Sup'com) of the University of Carthage and an engineering degree from the National School of Computer Sciences of Tunis (ENSI) of the University of Manouba in 2005.
 He also performed postdoctoral scientific research at the University of Massachusetts of Amherst in USA as Fulbright scholar, in 2015.

 Career

 Dr. Ben Neji started his career as a crypto and PKI engineer and later as a project manager at the Tunisian Government Certification Authority (TunTrust) from 2005 to 2013 and was member of several national steering committees and working groups in charge of conducting national IT and E-Government projects in Tunisia.
 In 2013, he joined the University of Carthage in Tunisia, as lecturer and researcher, first at the Faculty of Sciences of Bizerte (FSB), and later at the Higher School of Communications of Tunis (Sup'com).
 Dr. Ben Neji was actively involved as Information and communications technology expert at an international level with Commonwealth Telecommunications Organisation (CTO), International Telecommunication Union (ITU) and Arab Information and Communication Technology Organization (AICTO), in delivering seminars and projects in wide variety of subjects related specially to cybersecurity and cybercriminality.

 Recognised for his strategic vision and practical expertise in the design and the execution of ICT strategic projects in the field of information and communication technologies, Dr. Ben Neji was appointed Minister of Communication Technologies, a position he held for more than three years.